Garv* grew up in distress long before he had words for it.

 “A B-Tech degree is highly competitive and requires extraordinary focus,” shared Goldie, Back2Back’s India Site Director.
 “Garv understood what it would demand, and he stepped into that challenge with courage and discipline.”

-With the help of scholarships and the strong foundation built through Back2Back’s care, Garv entered university carrying more than academic preparation.
-He carried character, resilience, and values shaped by years of intentional investment.
+With the help of scholarships and the strong foundation built through years of consistent care, Garv entered university carrying more than academic preparation.
+He carried resilience and character; a sense of identity was shaped by adults who showed up and stayed.

 “I met his professors and the dean of his college,” Goldie shared.
-“They spoke not just about his intelligence, but about his kindness and his willingness to help others.
+“They spoke about his intelligence, and about his kindness and willingness to help others.
 That says everything about who he has become.”

-While Garv pursued his degree, his younger brother remained on campus, equally committed to his studies.
+While Garv pursued his degree, his younger brother remained on campus, equally committed to his studies and supported by the same steady presence.
 They stayed closely connected, celebrating together when Garv graduated and began applying for full-time positions.

-Today, he is stepping into independence with confidence.
-He is preparing to provide for his brother and, with prayer, hopes to one day help restore his relationship with his father.
-He knows challenges will come, but he also knows who he is, what he’s capable of, and that his past does not define his future.
+Today, Garv is stepping into independence with confidence.
+He is preparing to provide for his brother and, with prayer, hopes to one day restore his relationship with his father.
+He knows challenges will come, but he also knows who he is, what he’s capable of, and that his past does not get the final word.

-This is what happens when safe adults show up and stay.
+This is what happens when safe adults intervene early and stay.

-Because donors invested in consistent, trauma-informed care, two brothers were not left to navigate loss alone.
+Donors invested in consistent, trauma-informed care, and two brothers were not left to navigate loss alone, as a result.
 Education continued.
 Healing took root.
-And a cycle that could have repeated was broken.
+And a cycle that could have repeated was interrupted.

 This is the power of partnership.